-Binomially, haricot beans belongs to common bean cultivars in the Fabaceae family, and the genus: Vigna.
+Binomially, haricot beans belong to common bean cultivars in the Fabaceae family, and the genus: Vigna.

 Scientific name: Phaseolus vulgaris.